gSchool/ada-pre-course/02-day02/02-conditionals/02-conditionals.md

 ## Case Statements

-* A good option when you are wanting to test a number of cases on a single variable
+* A good option when you are wanting to test a number of exact matches on a single variable

 ```ruby
 grade = gets.chomp